Landlords Gas Safety Certificate London by Maxgas

 - rented holiday accommodation such as chalets, cottages, flats, caravans and narrow boats on inland waterways.

-- What are my duties as a landlord in relation to gas safety?You have duties under the Gas Safety (Installation and Use) Regulations 1998 to arrange maintenance by a Gas Safe Registered engineer for all pipework, appliances and flues, which you own and have provided for your tenants use.
-You must also arrange for an annual gas safety check to be carried out every 12 months by a Gas Safe Registered engineer.
-You must keep a record of the gas safety check for 2 years and issue a copy to each existing tenant within 28 days of the check being completed and issue a copy to any new tenants before they move in.
+- What are my duties as a landlord in relation to gas safety?You have duties under the Gas Safety (Installation and Use) Regulations 1998 to arrange maintenance by a Gas Safe Registered engineer for all appliances,pipework and flues which you provide for tenants use and are owned by you.
+A Gas Safety Check must be arranged annually and carried out every 12 months by a Gas Safe Registered Engineer.
+A copy of the Gas Safety Certificate must be given to all tenants and be kept for 2 years from the date of issue and a copy given to any new tenants before they move in.

 What are my duties as a letting/ management agent in relation to gas safety checks and gas safety certificates?Landlords who use agents to manage properties need to ensure that the management contract clearly specifies who is responsible for carrying out the maintenance and gas safety check duties, and keeping associated records.
 If the contract specifies that the agent has responsibility then the same duties under the Gas Safety (Installation and Use) Regulations 1998 that apply to a landlord apply to you.

 Do I have to use a Gas Safe Registered engineer to complete gas work?Yes.
-The Gas Safety (Installation and Use) Regulations state that landlords must only use a Gas Safe Registered engineer for maintenance and safety checks on gas equipment they own and provide for tenants use in domestic premises.
-HSE advises that you check that the Gas Safe Registered engineer is competent to work in that specific area of gas.
-This is clearly marked on the back of the engineer's Gas Safe Register registration card .
+The Gas Safety (Installation and Use) Regulations state that landlords must only use a Gas Safe Registered engineer for safety checks and maintenance on gas equipment they own and provide for use in domestic property.
+You can check that the engineer is registered by asking to see their Registration Card which also lists the areas of work that they are competent to work in.
+This is marked on the back of the card with the expiry date.

 What gas appliances do I have responsibilities for?
 Any gas appliance that you own and provide for the tenant's use is included in your legal duties.
 If a tenant has their own gas appliance that you have not provided, then you have responsibilities for parts of the associated installation and pipework but not for the actual appliance.